t3ch-support/Digital-Futures-ROS/README.md

 ## Overview

 Digital Futures ROS is a computer vision based localization system for the mobile robots being implemented at the Digital Futures Workshop 2019.
 It also offers a Ros-bridge interface for controlling the robots' movements through Grasshopper environment.
+It is intended for the Raspberry Pi Zero W running Raspbian Stretch.

 **Keywords:** opencv, ros, localization, mobile robotics